1 Legal and regulatory framework

 Some specific issues relating to precious metals are governed by the Law on Precious Metals and Precious Stones, dated 14 January 2016.

-There are also numerous decrees of the Kazakhstan government and orders of the head of the competent authority for solid minerals (currently the Ministry of Industry and Infrastructural Development (MIID)), which regulate mining issues set out by the Code on Subsoil and Subsoil Use in more detail.
+There are also numerous decrees of the Kazakhstan government and orders of the head of the competent authority for solid minerals (currently the Ministry of Industry and Infrastructural Development (MIID)), which regulate mining issues set out by the Subsoil Code in more detail.

-Under the previous Law on Subsoil and Subsoil Use, a subsoil use right (SUR) was awarded under a subsoil use contract (SUC).
-Under the Code on Subsoil and Subsoil Use, SURs for exploration or mining of solid minerals are granted under subsoil use licences (SULs) issued by the competent authority (except for SURs for uranium production, which are granted to National Atomic Company Kazatomprom by the Ministry of Energy through execution of uranium production contracts on the basis of direct negotiations).
+Under the previous Subsoil Law, a subsoil use right (SUR) was awarded under a subsoil use contract (SUC).
+Under the Subsoil Code, SURs for exploration or mining of solid minerals are granted under subsoil use licences (SULs) issued by the competent authority (except for SURs for uranium production, which are granted to National Atomic Company Kazatomprom by the Ministry of Energy through execution of uranium production contracts on the basis of direct negotiations).

-Transitional provisions: All SUCs concluded under the Law on Subsoil and Subsoil Use remained in effect after 29 June 2018.
+Transitional provisions: All SUCs concluded under the Subsoil Law remained in effect after 29 June 2018.
 Such subsoil users were entitled either:

 - to preserve their SUCs; or